The best workout headphones in 2022 | CNN Underscored

 Realistically, even if you’re using a good sealed in-ear headphone like the Beats Fit Pro in transparency mode while you’re running, you aren’t looking for a fully immersive audio experience anyway.
 With the OpenRun, we really enjoyed having situational awareness that let us hear traffic and the world around us just as well as we would without headphones.

-Unlike most of the Bluetooth workout headphones we’ve tested, the Shokz OpenRun aren’t a true-wireless model — rather the earpieces are connected by a springy titanium band, which runs around the back of your neck and hooks over your ears.
+Unlike most of the Bluetooth workout headphones we’ve tested, the Shokz OpenRun aren’t a true-wireless model.
+The earpieces are connected by a springy titanium band that runs around the back of your neck and hooks over your ears.
 Regardless of activity, the OpenRun remained comfortable throughout our testing, without pinching or discomfort, and didn’t conflict with oversized sunglasses, a hat or both.
-And despite the barely there feel, they didn’t budge during any workout, not even during high-intensity interval training.
+And despite the barely-there feel, they didn’t budge during any workout, not even during high-intensity interval training.
 Battery life is a reasonable 10 hours, which got us through a week of runs and outdoor workouts.

 Other great workout headphones we recommend